duckki/duckki.github.io/_posts/2024-01-03-properties-of-reference.md

 - Borrowing can be either exclusive or non-exclusive.
 - Non-exclusive references can be borrowed non-exclusively again. -->

-### Conclusion
+## Conclusion

-- Uniqueness is a state of owner reference and it doesn't seem to be useful to declare an owner reference to be unique permanantly.
+- Uniqueness is a state of an owner reference, and it doesn't seem useful to declare an owner reference to be permanently unique.
 - Ownership should be allowed to be passed around for flexibility.
 Thus, owner and mutable reference types need to be distinguished in programming languages.
 - While mutability and exclusivity are not exactly the same, it's unclear whether it's worth having separate mutable and exclusive reference types in programming languages.
 Mutable reference type alone may be enough.
 - Immutable references can be exclusive, but they are not allowed to be converted/upgraded to mutable references, even if it's safe to do so.